-Learn how to bake frozen hamburger patties without needing to wait around for them to defrost AND without making a giant mess in your oven.
+Learn how to bake frozen hamburger patties in the oven without needing to defrost AND without making a giant mess.

-Get dinner going and the family fed with these 5 easy steps!
+Get dinner going and the family fed with these oven cooked burgers!

 So, its later in the evening, the kids are hungry, and you are looking in the freezer at those frozen hamburger patties.

 Rather than fire up the grill or dirty a skillet and smoke up the house, you may be wondering whether you can just throw them in the oven and get them cooking.

 But will they cook through?
 Should you defrost them first?

 Well, some nights you just don't feel like waiting to defrosting meat, much less firing up the grill for those burgers, and trust us...we get it.